Bookmark and Share Printer Friendly Team Member Info

 The program has four primary sources of income for its budget.
 These sources combine to cover expenses for team travel, clothing, coaching, entry fees, hotel nights, officiating and other game day expenses.
 Annual expenses exceed $165,000 combined for the A, B & C teams in the program.
 With this budget players do not pay out-of-pocket for travel, clothing, hotels, etc. during the season.

-1) Allocation From UCSB Recreational Sports (16% of Total Budget) - This is funded by a student fee referendum through Associated Students.
+1) Allocation From UCSB Recreational Sports (17% of Total Budget) - This is funded by a student fee referendum through Associated Students and Campus Elections.
 It is an assessment all students at UCSB pay to support various Recreational Department programs such as Adventure Programs, Intramurals and Sport Clubs.
 It is not funding from the University or the State of California.
-It comes from the student body through Associated Students to the Recreational Sports Department to distribute to Sport Club teams.
+It comes from the student body to the Recreational Sports Department to distribute to Sport Club teams.

 Team Officers and Roles

-As a sport club program, the UCSB Women's Lacrosse team is largely self-managed.
+As a sport club program, the UCSB Women's Lacrosse team is self-supporting.
 For this reason, a number of off-the-field duties are expected of each player.
-While all members are expected to play a part in the management of the program, a number of specific leadership positions organize the structure of our team:
+While all members are expected to play a part in the management and support of the program, a number of specific leadership positions organize the structure of our team:

-Team President, Vice-President: These positions are usually held by the A Team Captains.
+Team President, Vice-President: These positions are usually held by the A Team Captains but do go to the players most interested in contributing to the administration.
 They oversee all other officers and ensure that their duties are completed correctly and on time.
 They assist all officers and team coaches whenever needed.
 They ensure communication concerning team responsibilities to be constant among all members.

 Fundraising Coordinator: Facilitates all fundraisers for the team.
-Works with other officers to organize I.V.
-Clean-up, 3 v.
-3 Tournament, sales, winter-break camp, and the Santa Barbara Shootout.
+Works with other officers to organize personal effort fundraising sales, the annual Fall Tournament and the Santa Barbara Shootout.

 Team Performance, Nutrition & Stickwork Packet